smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.0/index.md

 ```

 ## Chainable RPC setters
 Rpc setters are now chainable.
-Before you had to either use a constructor that took all paramters or set every one indivually.
-Now you are able to chain them together.
+Before you had to either use a constructor that took all parameters or set everyone individually.
+Now you can chain them together.

 Before:
 ```Java